maros/Zway-WindowControl/README.md

 No events are emitted.

 Window controller always listens to security.smoke.alarm and security.smoke.cancel events (these events are usually emitted by ( https://github.com/maros/Zway-SecurityZone ).
-In case of a smoke alarm all windows managed by the controller are automatically opened.
+In case of a smoke alarm all windows managed by the controller are automatically closed.

 # Virtual Devices